← All posts

 Context assembly is not just "building a better prompt."

-It is a cache layer with scope, freshness, and consistency rules.
+It functions as a cache layer with scope, freshness, and consistency rules.

 Some information belongs in persistent records.
 Some belongs in temporary assembled context.
 Confusing those two creates noise, cost, and eventually bad output.